-Source of income reimburses up to a maximum \$1500 per fiscal year.
-The last \$500 of the \$1500 is given on a "matching funds" basis.
-The means that the parish will match your own expenditure of personal funds for continuing education for each dollar up to \$500.
+Source of income reimburses up to a maximum \$1,500 per fiscal year.
+The last \$500 of the \$1,500 is given on a "matching funds" basis.
 This is construed to be theological continuing education; e.g. Priests Study Days.
-If a question arises as to the legitimacy of a particular educational expense, it is to be resolved by the priest in charge of Continuing Education in the Diocese.
-Documented receipts must be provided for parish or other source of income records.
+If a question arises as to the legitimacy of a particular educational expense, it is to be resolved by the director in charge of Continuing Education in the Diocese.
+Documented receipts must be provided for parish or other source of income records to gain reimbursement